firasAltayeb/mini-flutter-projects/README.md

 ## Meal Track

-This project is a simple recipe book app.
+Is a simple recipe book app.
 The home screen displays a grid with different recipe categories.
 Users can navigate through them and choose their favourite recipes for easy access.
 This project incorporates models, enums and a custom theme.

 <table>
   <tr>